 Called 1999 Email Nicola

 Nicola is a personable approachable Barrister with over 20 years experience in Personal Injury and Employment Law.
-She works well with business clients as well as individuals and is routinely instructed in complex cases.
+She works well with business clients as well as individuals, being astute, meticulous in preparation and personable.
+She routinely instructed in complex cases.

 Nicola's personal injury practise is expansive, including: road traffic accidents, civil motor fraud, accidents at work, highways act cases, and occupier's liability claims.
 She has particular specialism in high value injury claims and fraud.
 She is a highly sought after advocate, routinely instructed by insurer's in cases where fundamental dishonesty might be alleged.

 In more recent years Nicola's personal injury practise has extended to include clinical negligence, such that it is now a major part of her practise.

 Nicola undertakes all aspects of employment law, regularly: advising on employment disputes, appearing on behalf of clients in the Employment Tribunal, and representing clients in mediations and acting as an external decision maker in employment law disputes.

 Nicola welcomes work on a Direct Access and Conditional Fee basis.

 She is able to conduct hearings, JSMs/ RTMs/ Mediations, and conferences remotely.